 Embassy of the Republic of Poland

-Flying the Polish flag every day, you can’t walk in here without being invited, but a very important landmark nevertheless, especially as it warms the heart to see the flag there every day of the week, and outside there’s an imposing statue of General Władysław Sikorski.
+Flying the Polish flag every day, you can’t walk in here without being invited, but a very important landmark nevertheless, especially as it warms your heart to see the Polish flag there every day of the week and outside there’s an imposing statue of General Władysław Sikorski.
 The current Ambassador Arkady Rzegocki is a political scientist, professor of the Jagiellonian University in Kraków, he was also Professor of the Polish University Abroad in London (PUNO) for many years and has initiated the Polish Heritage Days happening this week around the country.
 And yes, that’s a picture of him with me!

 47 Portland Place London W1B 1JH